drexel-systems/cs503-student/4-ShellP2/questions.md

 4. What is the purpose of calling wait() in the parent process after forking?
 What would happen if we didn’t call it?

+It waits for all children to complete.
+If we did not provide, a function we provided to execvp would instead assume control of the process.

 5. In the referenced demo code we used WEXITSTATUS().
 What information does this provide, and why is it important?

+It's a system builtin function that returns the ext status of the child.

 6. Describe how your implementation of build_cmd_buff() handles quoted arguments.
 Why is this necessary?